 • keep records about your equipment, including service history

-If your system contains 50 tonnes or more COequivalent you must check for leaks at least every six months.
+• 50 tonnes or more CO2 equivalent you must check for leaks at least every six months.

-If your system contains more than 50 tonnes CO2 equivalent you must test for leaks every three months.
+• 500 tonnes or more CO2 equivalent you must test for leaks every three months.

 For example: